xiaoshan1994/xiaoshan1994.github.io/content/post/re/lca_course.md

 -How to use it in conclusions

 ## 13.3 Uncertainty analysis (Optional)
+{{< hl-text orange>}}Storyline in a nutshell{{< /hl-text >}}
+* Easy to understand that LCA results are uncertain
+* But today we can treat uncertainties
+* However, we need to understand that LCA is also relative: thus we need to properly combine uncertain and relative
+* And we need not only to include uncertainty on data but also for methodological choices
+* Let’s briefly discuss some lessons and principles

+{{< hl-text orange>}}Most LCA studies today{{< /hl-text >}}
+* Don’t consider uncertainty or mention it only a bit in the discussion
+* Check yourself: how many articles did you read in the past year in which
+  - histograms or standard deviations of LCA results appeared
+  - hypothesis test (“product A is better than product B”) appeared
+* Most studies
+  - mention some uncertain issues (“end-of-life data is quite uncertain”)
+  - do one or two scenarios (“we recalculated results with a much shorter life span”)
+  - ignore uncertainty whatsoever
+  - state results in point values and many digits (e.g. 42.010347)

+{{< hl-text orange>}}But we all know LCA is uncertain{{< /hl-text >}}

 [^in]: There are basically 2 options for modelling your own disposal process: 1) connecting a waste flow out to an ecoinvent waste process (and accepting its data); 2) defining a new disposal process managing your specific waste, calculating 3 emissions yourself applying chemical reactions and mass balancing (IN = OUT) fulfilling the “3 emissions calculation requirement” below, and optionally copying data on economic inflows like electricity and fuel needs from an existing similar ecoinvent process.
 [^ec]: You cannot use the same process to fulfill the closed loop and the multifunctionality co-production requirements; you need separate processes for that.
 Closed loop also involves a multifunctional problem, but the solutions (either allocation or substitution) don’t change the results as will be/has been discussed in class.
 Therefore, you are also required to model a co-production process with at least one functional flow crossing the system boundary.